 Step 2.
 Change the Site Address from HTTP:// to Https://

 Now your site is ready and enjoy using https on your WordPress site for free and make it secure for your readers.
-Thanks to CloudFlare, which made it possible, that even small sites could be used an SSL certificate.
+Thanks to Cloudflare, which made it possible, that even small sites could be used as an SSL certificate.

 Make yourself and your visitors safe.
 Do let us know if you have successfully activated an SSL certificate on your WordPress site, in the comment section below.

-And also if you are facing any issue installing it, I will be happy to assist you on that.
+And also if you are facing any issue installing it, I will be happy to assist you with that.